Skip to main content

 “ And Kunwar Shakti was telling me he won’t share his Dadabhai Jija!”

-“ When I used to visit here, Pratap was ten n Heer just five.
-One day Bhabisa told Heer you have to leave when you get married and can not see Dadabhai again.
-She clung to him crying .”
+“ When I used to visit here, Pratap was ten, and Heer just five.
+One day, Bhabisa told Heer that you have to leave when you got married and could not see Dadabhai again.
+She clung to him, crying .”

-“ I wish I saw Kuwarani Ajabde’s childhood.”
+“ I wish I had seen Kuwarani Ajabde’s childhood.”
 Sajja smiled.

-“ Well, once Hansa wrote to me how she used to tell Ajabde about princes, on horses, Bravehearts, and how someday if she was lucky she may marry one.
+“ Well, once Hansa wrote to me how she used to tell Ajabde about princes, on horses, Bravehearts, and how someday, if she was lucky, she might marry one.
 Just nine then, Ajab ha said she wanted someone with a gentle heart.”

-“ Yes Behena, he asked what kind of a strange name is that!”
+“ Yes, Behena, he asked what kind of strange name is that!”

 “ Woh… Ranima… the couple is at the mandap.”